tomjspain/mecPortal-experiment1/_applications/gem_gemcap_pdac.md

 description:  A CFM model to predict and compare the response of gemcitabine capecitabine treated patients to treatment with monotherapy gemcitabine
 ---

-## Executive Summary

 <p>The observed survival outcome of patients treated with gemcitabine plus capecitabine (GEMCAP)
-GEMCAP (experimental treatment) were compared against the predicted response of monotherapy gemcitabine (GEM) (control treatment).
+(experimental treatment) were compared against the predicted response of monotherapy gemcitabine (GEM) (control treatment).
 A counterfactual model (CFM) is used to estimate the expected response of patients had they been treated with GEM. </p>